 &lt;sup>47 Drawn from the Fortune 500 list of 2015.
+See Fortune 500 list of 2015, FORTUNE, http://fortune.com/fortune500/2015/list.

 &lt;sup>48 The category of pro se litigants is based on a random sample of recent pro se litigants in the federal docket.
-They were all drawn from cases that terminated in a six-month window in 2014-15, just prior to sending out the survey.
+They were all drawn from cases that terminated in a six-month window in 2014-2015, just prior to sending out the survey.
 This timing was chosen to maximize response rates because many pro se litigants might not be reachable at the addresses indicated in the dockets in the future (alas, even with the recent time window, numerous envelopes to pro se litigants were returned because they no longer lived at the indicated address).
 The category of pro se litigants excludes all prisoner rights and habeas cases because of their unique procedural postures.
 It also excludes actions against attorneys (proceeding pro se) in proceedings related to disbarment (that typically recognize orders of state courts to suspend attorneys from practicing).

-specify a sampling strategy that did not make troublesome assumptions.
-For example, many corporations are frequent litigants.
-If the random sample draws them repeatedly, should their answers count for more than a one-shot litigant?
+their answers count for more than a one-shot litigant?
 Similarly, many litigants (especially pro se litigants) are in the federal system for mere days with one-claim cases against a singular defendant while government litigants often pursue cases that go on for years and years, include many claims, pass through all stages of litigation, and include complex constellations of defendants, third-party defendants, counter-claims, etc. Should the sampling method weigh both equally?
 I have no principled way to answer these questions.
 Perhaps other researchers will find ways to structure a sampling method that avoids some of these potential pitfalls.